soldor37/FSDstep2/README.txt

-This is readme not a sparta
+This is test readme on origin